SweetSophia/mifitxiaomipiholelist/README.md

 As of 02/04/2020, no new third party connections to Chinese services have been detected or found in the apk.

+Update 2020/05/26: removed abroad.apilocate.amap.com so weather updates are working again.
+Add abroad.apilocate.amap.com to your blacklist if you need it blocked.

 YOU'RE WELCOME TO CONTRIBUTE!
 I'll review your commits and may accept them.

 Copy this into your Blocklist: